Now, the industry's #1 oil & gas production app!

 In fact, field data capture software has been so ineffective that many folks in the field simply refused to use it.
 Organizations suffer from field data gathering adoption issues.

-And as a result, the original value propositions for which the oil and gas production software has become compromised due to incomplete or sloppily kept production data.
+And as a result, the original value propositions for which the oil & gas production software has become compromised due to incomplete or sloppily kept production data.

 How should operators respond to this issue?
 Should oil field software adoption be avoided altogether?
 Should operators simply let pumpers “do their thing”?

 Software for the oil and gas industry represents an enormous opportunity for gains in efficiencies and profit – we’re going to lay a few of them out for you here.

-However, to be effective, oil and gas production software needs to be approached the right way.
+However, to be effective, production tracking software needs to be approached the right way.

 And, the equation is painfully simple: